rodmor59/node-express-user-auth-microservice/README.md

 # Node.js Express User Authorization Microservice
 Welcome to the Node.js Express User Authorization Microservice!
 This project is a work in progress.
 Once completed, it will provide comprehensive functionality for managing user access, including signup, sign-in, user profile editing and deletion, authorization checks, and password reset.

 Stay tuned for updates as we continue to enhance and refine this microservice.
-Also, feel free to explore the code and don't hesitate to reach out with any questions or feedback you may have!
+Also, feel free to explore the code and don't hesitate to reach out with any questions or feedback!

 <!--
 (#table-of-contents)